hakyimlab/MetaXcan/README.md

 please check if new databases [have been published here](http://predictdb.org).

 For the time being, the only way to use old transcriptome models is to use older versions of MetaXcan.

+Older versions of MetaXcan have a **MetaXcan.py** script, when it meant to be an entry point to all MetaXcan tools, but it has since been renamed **SPrediXcan.py**.

 ## Where to go from here